butterwo/esphome/components/rea131b/README.md

 # rea131b
 Interface with an OE-tronic REA-131B heating boiler regulator over RS485.

 The regulator seems to be the same as some models from De Dietrich and EBV Gamma.
-It can control 2 heating sircuits, a main (direct) one for the radiators and a mixer valve circuit for the floor heating.
+It can control 2 heating circuits, a main (direct) one for the radiators and a mixer valve circuit for the floor heating.

 This ESPHome component emulates an RFF60 room thermostat for each circuit to:
 - control the temperature setpoint (+/- 6 deg C)